chubbyalvin/PalWheel/README.md

 - Assign functions to all **36 saved assignment positions**
 - Choose from grouped categories including Weapons, Party, Spheres, Emotes, PalWheel and Custom Shortcuts
+- Automatically page the Party picker when more than 10 Pal slots are available
 - Select whether **1, 2, or 3 wheels** are active
 - Independently configure **4–12 visible slots for each wheel**
 - Select an installed wheel skin